 - The purchase of equipment, software, printed material, microfiche, supplies, and other similar materials may be included, provided the applicant makes it clear in the proposal that the purchase is directly related to the activities for the project.
-Purchase of microcomputers is not supported unless the microcomputer is essential and directly related to conducting the research.
 Any equipment purchased with RDG funds becomes the property of the University and is assigned to the faculty member's campus.

 - Some support for page charges for articles that will be published in refereed journals is available.
 Documentation that a manuscript has been accepted must be submitted with a request for page charges.

-- Requests for released time are permitted.
-Tenured and fixed-term faculty members on continuing appointments may receive an RDG course release once every three years.
+- Requests for release time are permitted.
+Tenured and fixed-term faculty members on continuing appointments may receive an RDG three-credit course release once every three years.
 Faculty on the tenure-track may request up to three RDG-funded course releases during the provisional six-year period.
-Faculty members should discuss such requests in advance with their Division Head to determine which course offered what semester will be the easiest to cover.
+Faculty members should discuss such requests in advance with their Division Head

-- Requests for salary supplements to support research during the summer are permitted.
-Additionally, RDG funds can be used to cover student wages when they are actively involved in a project.
+- Requests to cover student wages when they are actively involved in a project are permitted.

 - RDG proposals must be received by April 15th.
-Proposals will be reviewed by the review committee between April 15th and May 30th.
-Faculty will be notified by the 1st week of June.
+Faculty will be notified by the last week of June.

 All full-time Penn State Berks faculty members on continuing appointments are invited to apply for RDG funding.

-At the conclusion of the project, successful applicants are expected to provide a brief report of the project activities to their Division Head and the Associate Dean.
-Because of the temporary nature of the funds for the RDGs, project money should be expended by the end of the fiscal year, June 30, although short-term extensions may be granted with the approval of the Associate Dean.
+At the conclusion of the project successful applicants shall provide a brief report of the project activities to their Division Head and the Associate Dean by June 30.
+Because of the temporary nature of the funds for the RDGs, project money must be expended by the end of the fiscal year, June 30.

-To apply, fill out the appropriate online form for your academic division (see links below).
+To apply, fill out the online form.
 Applications will be directed to Marga Row in the Grants Office and the Division Heads.